android-dk/EIP4_A1/README.md

 ### 2. Filters/Kernels
 Enthusiastic hobbyist.
 Loves to go out and collect the item of interest.
+Eg : Coin collector

 ### 3. Epochs